RavinMaddHatter/Bedrock-Technical-Resource-Pack/README.md

 This resource pack enhances the visual feedback for many technical aspects of Minecraft, including:

-- Hitbox visualization
-- Spawning area indicators
+- Spawning spot indicators
 - Entity behavior indicators
-- And many more technical features
+- Spawn spheres
+- Slime chunks
+- Beacon areas

 By making these normally invisible or hard-to-see game mechanics visible, this pack is invaluable for technical players, redstone engineers, map makers, and anyone interested in understanding how Minecraft works under the hood.

-## Features

-- Visual indicators for mob spawning ranges
-- Enhanced armor stand functionality with special items
-- Technical block behavior visualization
-- Improved debugging capabilities for complex builds
-- Compatible with the latest Minecraft Bedrock Edition versions

 ## Installation